-Any entrepreneur understands that it is essential for companies to have some form of business insurance coverage, while at the same time, some specific coverage is often legally required depending on the nature of your business.
-The problem is that many business owners are unsure of what business insurance they need, what it specifically covers and how much it all costs.
-Below is a brief breakdown of these common questions.
+Any entrepreneur understands that it is essential to have some form of business insurance.
+In some industries, specific coverages may be required by law.
+Beyond that, many business owners are unsure of what business insurance they need, what it specifically covers and how much it all costs.
+Below is a brief breakdown on price by type of business insurance.

 General Liability Insurance

 Protects your business from liabilities that arise if you or your employees cause property damage or bodily injury to a third party arising through the course of your operations.

 Will also typically include coverage for your legal liability as a tenant.

 This is the type of insurance often required by your customers or your landlord in order to protect them if something goes wrong.